juanantonio284/simple_bash/linux_package_mgmt/snap_on_ubuntu.md

 There is a different folder `~/snap` that seems to be in use and updated; it contains folders and subfolders but, ultimately, almost everything is empty (and says 0 bytes).
-This folder might be some type of shortcut/alias to `/var/lib/snapd/snaps`.
+This folder might be some type of shortcut or alias to `/var/lib/snapd/snaps`.

 **2**